BlackArch/blackarch/README.md

 so you can install BlackArch Linux on top of an existing Arch Linux installation.
 Packages may be installed individually or by category.

-We currently have over 175 tools in our toolset.
-We are expanding the repository to include over 200 tools.
+We currently have over 185 tools in our toolset and the repository is constantly expanding.
 All tools are thoroughly tested before being added to the codebase to maintain the quality of the repository.

 Get Involved
 ------------